guillaume-mueller/python-eel-vite-starter/README.md

-# Installation of an environment to use Vue.js via Vite with Eel
+# Installation of an environment to use Eel with Vite

-This procedure explains how to install an environment to use Vue.js via Vite with Eel.
+This procedure explains how to install an environment with a web framework via Vite communicating to a Python backend with Eel.

 It allows both the use of Vite's Hot Module Replacement (HMR) feature for development and to build the project for production.

-It has only been tested to call a Python function from a Vue component and not the opposite.
+It isn't able to call a JavaScript function from Python yet.

+It will use Vue.js but has also been tested with Svelte, which only needs minor obvious adjustments to work.

+Tested versions:
-It has been tested on Linux Mint 22.1 (based on Ubuntu 24.04) with Python 3.12.3.
+- Linux Mint 22.1 (based on Ubuntu 24.04)
+- Python 3.12.3
+- Eel 0.18.1
+- Node.js 22.14.0
+- Vite 6.3.1
+- Vue.js 3.5.13
+- Svelte 5.23.1

 ## Installation

-Install Eel (tested version: 0.18.1):
+Install Eel:

 ```sh
 pip install eel
 ```

-Create the Vite template (tested version: 6.3.1):
+Create the Vite template:

 ```sh
 cd app